Jmuccigr/Diameter-measuring/README.md

 Diameter-measuring
 ==================

-Fiels related to manually measuring diameters of pots from sherds.
+Files related to manually measuring diameters of pots from sherds.